kr58/Tic-tac-toe/README.md

 It has four playing modes:

 - User vs User
-- User vs AI ( Can Never Be Beaten )
+- User vs AI
 - User vs CPU ( Uses random locations for turn )
 - CPU vs AI
+ // Updates in AI Algorithm are welcome for changes

 # How To Run